mikemel21/CIS-350-Term-Project/docs/software_requirements_specification.md

     * There shall be a settings button in the menu or after you log in.
     * Buttons shall be a cog wheel icon.
     * There shall be a dark mode and light mode enabler in settings.
+    * Admin users shall be able to verify users to be "mechanics"